OsmondOlive/bioflowhub/_posts/2026-05-16-prodentim-review.md

 <div class="ingr-block">
 <h4>Inulin (Prebiotic Fiber) <span class="ev ev-mod">Moderate Evidence</span></h4>
-<p>Inulin functions as a prebiotic — a substrate that selectively feeds beneficial bacteria.
+<p>Inulin functions as a prebiotic, a substrate that selectively feeds beneficial bacteria.
 In the oral context, it supports the growth and persistence of the probiotic strains delivered in each tablet, extending their activity beyond the immediate dissolution period.
 Prebiotic-probiotic combinations consistently outperform probiotics alone in colonization studies.</p>
 </div>

 <div class="ingr-block">